Friday, April 21, 2017

 September 1967 - Portland-Lewiston Interurban by O. R. Cummings - Maine's Fast Electric Railroad

 This post is of photos taken of each page (92 pages including covers) from my personal copy of O. R. Cummings's original, September 1, 1967 book, Portland-Lewiston Interurban - Maine's Fast Electric Railroad.
-It was originally published as, Bulletin No. 3, New England Electric Railway Historical Society, Inc. (NEERHS) The NEERHS is the 501c3 nonprofit educational organization located in Kennebunkport, Maine, that owns and operates Seashore Trolley Museum in Kennebunkport, Maine, and the National Streetcar Museum in Lowell, Massachusetts.
+It was originally published as, Bulletin No. 3, New England Electric Railway Historical Society, Inc. (NEERHS) The NEERHS is the 501c3 nonprofit educational organization located in Kennebunkport, Maine, that owns and operates the Seashore Trolley Museum in Kennebunkport, Maine, and the National Streetcar Museum in Lowell, Massachusetts.
 Originally, when first published, O. R. had the royalties from the sales of this book designated to the Narcissus restoration fund.
 O. R. so wanted to see the Narcissus restored.
 Sadly, he passed away before being able to take that first exciting ride on a restored Narcissus.
 In a letter of support for grant applications to benefit the Narcissus, O.R. wrote in June 2010, "I rode the Interurban just once - in 1932 when I accompanied my mother to her 20-year reunion at Bates College.
 We traveled from Newburyport, Mass. to Portland by train and continued on to Lewiston over the PLI because of problems that day on the Maine Central.
 When I matriculated at Bates in 1940, the Interurban was gone but the right-of-way was very much in evidence and I was able to trace a lot of it as I traveled by auto between the Twin Cities and Portland.
 I am the author of two histories of the Interurban and the third version is in the process of preparation."

 This September 1967 book on the Portland-Lewiston Interurban is the second, of a trilogy, written by O. R. Cummings.
 The 1967 book seen here and the May 1956 book (that is available by CLICKING HERE) were obviously both published.
 Sadly, O. R. Cummings passed away in 2013.
 He left a significant portion of his electric railway collection to the Library of the New England Electric Railway Historical Society (NEERHS) in Kennebunkport, Maine.
 One of the files that O. R. did leave with the NEERHS Library is that of a manuscript, with about fifty pages of text, that includes materials on the Portland-Lewiston Interurban.
 The manuscript is not titled, but Chapter One is labeled; "MAINE'S FAST ELECTRIC RAILROAD - 1905-1933

-RAILROADS AND RAILWAYS - Rail travel between Portland and the Twin Cities became possible as early as December 4, 1848, when the Atlantic & St. Lawrence Railroad, organized in 1845 to build from the Forest City through Maine and northern New Hampshire and Vermont to the Canadian border, commenced operation between Portland and Danville Junction on the outskirts of Auburn, 27 1/2 miles."
+RAILROADS AND RAILWAYS - Rail travel between Portland and the Twin Cities became possible as early as December 4, 1848, when the Atlantic & St. Lawrence Railroad, organized in 1845 to build from Forest City through Maine and northern New Hampshire and Vermont to the Canadian border, commenced operation between Portland and Danville Junction on the outskirts of Auburn, 27 1/2 miles."
 This third book, yet unpublished, clearly digs much deeper into the relationships between railroads and electric railways.
-What would be nice is if we could publish and then release this third book at about the same time the Narcissus is released a fully restored and operating interurban of the PLI :)
+What would be nice is if we could publish and then release this third book at about the same time Narcissus is released a fully restored and operating interurban of the PLI :)

-The Narcissus Project Blog was created in April 2015 for the purpose of reaching out to a large number of folks through the power of social media to introduce them to Narcissus.
+The Narcissus Project Blog was created in April 2015 to reach out to a large number of folks through the power of social media to introduce them to Narcissus.
 The Narcissus is a luxury, high-speed, wooden electric interurban.
 The Narcissus was built in 1912 in Laconia, NH, and operated on the Portland-Lewiston Interurban, in Maine, between Portland and Lewiston, from 1914 into 1933.
 Theodore Roosevelt was a passenger on the Narcissus on August 18, 1914.
 The blog posts appeal to folks with an interest in Theodore Roosevelt's connection to Maine, to folks generally interested in regional/local history, as well as those folks within the greater railway family.
 Hopefully, these posts will endear many of the readers to help support the Narcissus financially, as it undergoes a complete restoration over the next few years at Seashore Trolley Museum in Kennebunkport, Maine.

 The final full paragraph on this page (37) is the story of Theodore Roosevelt as a passenger